hannesgnann-hub/easyalias/README.md

 ## Current Status

-EasyAlias has separate Tauri source projects for direct macOS distribution, the Mac App Store, direct Windows distribution, the Microsoft Store, and Linux.
-They share the same product direction while using the native terminal integration and security model for each platform; release variants can temporarily differ while features are being ported.
+EasyAlias has separate Tauri source projects for direct macOS distribution, the sandboxed Mac App Store edition, Windows, and Linux.
+They share the same product direction while using the native terminal integration and security model for each platform.

 The direct macOS, direct Windows, Linux, and Mac App Store source trees share the current day-to-day management tools:

 - pin favorites above the regular alias list
+- search and filter aliases by name, command, favorites, and categories such as Git, Docker, Navigation, and Build
-- browse 31 suggestions across paginated views and add one with a single click
+- browse 36 suggestions across paginated views and add one with a single click
 - export all or selected aliases to a portable, versioned JSON backup
 - validate and review all or selected entries before importing a backup
 - restore deleted aliases from Trash for 30 days, or remove them permanently